3-2 Zone Defense Guide

 Advantages of a 3-2 Zone

-1) Rebounding-The 3-2 zone is a good rebounding defense because of the point man moving with the ball in the zone, the backside big gets to stay on their block.
-This gives the defense a big on the backside for rebounding.
 Since most rebounds come off the rim to the backside of the floor, having a big there will help with rebounding.
 So no matter where the ball is shot from, the defense should have a big on the backside for rebounding.

-2) Makes the Offense Play from the Outside-The 3-2 does not have much rotation aside from the point.
+The 3-2 does not have much rotation aside from the point.
 Because of this the gaps that occur in any other zone get reduced.
-This makes it harder for the offense to move the defense to create the gaps in between the defenders.
+This makes it harder for the offense to move the defensive players to create gaps.
 Without these gaps, the offense can struggle to get the ball inside the zone.
 If the ball is not able to get into the middle of the zone, then the offense has to play from the outside.
 If a team does not have good shooters, then the offense can really struggle playing against this defense.

 This is where the 3-2 zone really shines.
 The 3-2 zone has all 5 defenders guarding parts of the 3-point line.
 So, the 3-2 zone is able to contest and guard outside shooters.
 If the offense can not get the ball inside the zone, then the offense plays from the outside in which the 3-2 zone does a good job of guarding.
 When the ball does not get inside the zone, the offense can really struggle scoring the ball.